A highly-sensitive optical receiver optimized for speech bandwidth

 For the circuit in Figure 1, the differentiator limits the frequency response at the low end (below about 300 Hz) - but if one were to look at the "pre-differentiator" audio (e.g. the output of U1A) one would see that at very low frequencies (below a few 10's of Hz) that the noise would increase - largely as a result of the inevitable "inverse frequency" noise sources associated with any electronic device: In the circuit, these noise sources are made somewhat worse by the fact that the photodiode (D1) is reverse-biased, but since the intent was to optimize performance in the speech frequency range (roughly 300-3000 Hz) this is of relatively little importance.

 Looking at the "pre-differentiator" audio (the output of U1A) across the speech range, one notes the expected 6dB/octave amplitude rolloff of detected signals.
-If one looks at the noise floor, however, one sees that it rolls off, too, but not as fast.
+If one looks at the noise floor, however, one sees that it rolls off, too, but not quite as fast.
 What this means is that given a constant input of an optical signal, the signal-noise ratio will decrease as the frequency increases.
 With the addition of the differentiator (U1B) the frequency response is constant, but instead of the level of our test signal decreasing, the noise floor will increase with frequency - eventually reaching a point at which the noise energy is equal to or greater than that of the test signal!

-A "perfect" differentiator would have a 6dB/octave increase in gain up to infinity - which, of course is impossible, not to mention undesirable - but since we are interested in speech response, the differentiator's response is intentionally limited to a "reasonable" frequency above the speech range - specifically, around 6-7 kHz with the selected values of R9 and C6.
+Again, a "perfect" differentiator would have a 6dB/octave increase in gain up to infinity - which, of course is impossible, not to mention undesirable - but since we are interested in speech response, the differentiator's response is intentionally limited to a "reasonable" frequency above the speech range - specifically, around 6-7 kHz with the selected values of R9 and C6.
 To further reduce "noise fatigue" of the listener - and to better-remove high-frequency components of, say, a PWM-based transmitter, additional low-pass filtering is provided with the addition of C7/C8.

 Use at very low frequencies (<200 Hz):